Sony Xperia 1 first look: our early thoughts on the latest Xperia flagship

 OS and specs

-Under the hood you'll find the latest Qualcomm Snapdragon 855 chipset, so you’ll get all the benefits of the top-end processor working behind the scenes, but it’s important to note that this phone isn’t capable of connecting to 5G.
+Under the hood you'll find the latest Qualcomm Snapdragon 855 chipset, so you’ll get all the benefits of the top-end processor working behind the scenes.
+But it’s important to note, given that we're seeing a few 5G-ready handsets being unveiled at MWC, that this phone won't be capable of connecting to the next-generation, super-fast internet networks.

 Sony has yet to unveil when it plans to move into the world of 5G, but if you buy the Xperia 1 you’ll have to upgrade your phone in future to make use of that technology.